Tax Planning in Fayetteville, NC

 • Use a Company Vehicle —

-Based on your Fayetteville, NC business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-There are two options for claiming this deduction:
+Depending on the nature of your Fayetteville, NC business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can take this deduction using one of two methods:

 • Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or